bitsoex/slate/source/index.html.md

 **v** | String | Value | Minor
 **o** | String | Order ID | -

+## Orders

-## Orders on this channel look like this:
+> Messages on this channel look like this:

 ```json
 {